martinResearch/PySparseLP/readme.md

 ## Random problems

 Random sparse LP problem can be generate using code in *randomLP.py*.
 The approach used to generate random problem is very simple and could be improved in order to generate harder sparse LPs.
 We could implement the approach used in section 6.2.1 in https://arxiv.org/pdf/1404.6770v3.pdf to generate random problems with the matlab code available [here](https://github.com/YimingYAN/pipm-lp/tree/master/Tests/Ultilities).
-We could alsoi use the approached described in section 5.1 in  *ADMM-Based Interior-Point Method for Large-Scale Linear Programming* [12].
+We could also use the approached described in section 5.1 in  *ADMM-Based Interior-Point Method for Large-Scale Linear Programming* [12].

 # To Do